Congress is taking some whole grains off the school lunch line.

 While many schools have implemented the new standards successfully, others have said they're not working.
 Schools have long been required to follow government nutrition rules if they accept federal reimbursements for free and reduced-price meals for low-income students, but the 2012 standards were much stricter than earlier standards.

 The congressional changes have been pushed by the School Nutrition Association, a group that represents both school nutrition directors and the food companies that produce many of the school foods.
 While the group was looking for deeper rollbacks than included in the spending bill, the whole grain and sodium standards were among its main concerns.
+The organization's CEO, Patricia Montague, issued a statement late Tuesday saying the group "strongly supports" the language.

 The Agriculture Department has already shown some flexibility on the whole grain issue.
 It said earlier this year that schools can put off for two years the requirement that all pastas in schools be mostly whole grain if they can demonstrate that they have had "significant challenges" in preparing the pasta.